Ștefan Foriș: Personal life and family

 According to Apostol, "after 23 August 1944", and to her husband's death, Loti was "visiting almost daily" with the Foriș–Sârbu couple.
 Alone among the women who had been romantically tied to "Marius", she took and preserved his last name.
 She still had it in April 1945, when she served under Ana Pauker in the Anti-fascist Union of Romanian Women, and in February 1948, when she was elected to the Central Committee of the Union of Democratic Women.
 Câmpeanu believes that she carried the name to her death, but this is inaccurate: in her later life, she went as "Laura Cernea".
 While her own daughter embraced anti-communism, Victoria spent the late 1950s as an employee of the State Library, after which she was allowed back into the PCR nomeklatura.
 According to family tradition, she was again snubbed after a social gaffe at a party, which stemmed from her shock at having come face to face with Bodnăraș.
 In old age, her only income was as a pensioner of the Red Aid society.
 Vera, who trained as a geophysicist, changed her last name to Sîrbu upon her 18th birthday—though she also reconnected with her father's roots by learning Hungarian.
 She never fully recovered from the shock caused by the persecution of her parents; after 1968, she was awarded a pension from the Romanian state.

 Loti died in January 1987, followed by Victoria in December of that same year.
 Vera committed suicide in 1989.
-Never married, she was survived by three children from three different men, whose identities remain unknown.
+This was shortly ahead of the anti-communist revolution, which resulted in the Freedom Park mausoleum being repurposed.
+By 1999, Ștefan Foriș's remains had been sent back to his surviving relatives.
+Never married, Vera was survived by three children from three different men, whose identities remain unknown.
 She had grown estranged from first-born daughter Sanda (died 2007), whom she regarded as a Securitate informant; another daughter moved to The Netherlands, where Foriș's great-granddaughter was born.
-Elena Pavel, who had since died in a prison fire, continued to be used as an asset in PCR propaganda for the entire period; her and Victoria's sister, Maria Sîrbu, was a professor at the University of Bucharest Faculty of Physics, where she sometimes spoke to her students about Elena's "combative firmness".
-A similar cult developed around Foriș's lover Tatiana Leapis-Bulan.
+Elena Pavel, who had since died in a prison fire, had continued to be used as an asset in PCR propaganda for as long as the regime lasted; her and Victoria's sister, Maria Sîrbu, was a professor at the University of Bucharest Faculty of Physics, where she sometimes spoke to her students about Elena's "combative firmness".
+A similar cult had developed around Foriș's lover Tatiana Leapis-Bulan.
 Leapis-Bulan rose through the PCR ranks after the 1960s, owing to her inclusion in Elena Ceaușescu's intimate circle of friends.